ETCLabs/sACN/docs/pages/using_merge_receiver.md

 library is compiled with #SACN_ETC_PRIORITY_EXTENSION set to 0 (in which case per-address priority packets received have no effect).

+The merger will prioritize sources with the highest per-address priority (or universe priority if the source doesn't provide per-address priorities).
+If two sources have the same highest priority, the one with the highest NULL start code level wins (HTP).

+There is a key distinction in how the merger interprets the lowest priority.
+The lowest universe priority is 0, but the lowest per-address priority is 1.
+This is because a per-address priority of 0 indicates that the source is not sending any levels to the corresponding slot.
+Therefore, if source A has a universe priority of 0 and a level of 10, and source B has a per-address priority of 0 and a level of 50, source A will still win despite having a lower level.
+This is because per-address priority 0 indicates that there is no level at this slot at all, whereas universe priority 0 simply indicates the lowest priority.
+If source B had a per-address priority of 1, then source B would win no matter what the levels were.

+Also keep in mind that if less than 512 per-address priorities are received, then the remaining slots will be treated as if they had a per-address priority of 0.

 This callback should be processed quickly, since it will interfere with the receipt and processing of other sACN packets on the universe.